 Lush – Lush was the next natural place to go.
 For my first camino I did my research, I thought, but I suspect I just went by what smell I would like to have in the shower, so I ended up with a Seanik bar with seaweed, lemon and sea salt which of course dried my hair out.
 I also got the round tin, where it promptly got stuck (top tip, leave a couple of matches, a layer of bubble wrap or a piece of neoprene or plastic down the bottom to avoid stickage) and then gradually turned to goo – this is not a Lush specific problem.
 I think I got as far as Carrión with it before I got a mini bottle of branded shampoo instead.
 The old Lush bars could be drying, depending on your hair and the bar, but they have since been reformulated with gentler ingredients and new bars introduced.
 My favourite camino bar was the Montalbano, with lemon and olive oil.
 Unfortunately it is made for greasy hair, so though it smells amazing it can be drying when using every day over time.
 I used to know them all; I don’t anymore, so it’s very possible that they have a new one that would work for my hair.
 They are £9 for a 55g bar now though so I figured it was time to try other things.

 In addition to the big brand products there are also plenty of small businesses making soaps and shampoos on Etsy – just beware the difference between the soap type shampoo, which requires a transition period and vinegar rinse, and a cleansing bar which is basically just bottle shampoo without the water.
-I found a Sweet Berry one that smells amazing and lathers well, just remains to test it on my hair.
-(I honestly think I am putting it off in case I am disappointed, or worse – in case I love it and the seller stops making them.)
+I found a Sweet Berry one that smells amazing, lathers well and left my hair happy, but I keep not using it – I honestly think I am ignoring it so I won’t love it too much in case the seller stops making them.

 Nuddy – Once you start googling solid shampoo bars, others pop up in adverts and sponsored results, which is how I came across Nuddy.
 I know, awful name, but they make up for it by giving their shampoos (and soaps) exceedingly elaborate and whimsical names like Practice What You Peach, an acai berry and obviously peach smelling volumising bar, and Time For A Fresh Start, which is a lime and grapefruit shine enhancing shampoo.
 I was convinced by the reviews and got those two on an offer, normal price £8.95 for 100g.
 The bars are round, twice the size/weight of Lush, Grüum and the others, and they both smell amazing!
-Just what I want to pick me up after a dusty walk – the only problem (for me) was that they didn’t lather very well on the first attempt, so I didn’t get that lovely fluffy foam feeling.
-Slightly better on the second attempt so I will keep trying.
-As they are bigger, I would need a different tin, or I could just keep using it until it fits!
+Just what I want to pick me up after a dusty walk – the only problem (for me) was that they didn’t seem to lather very well, at least not easily or enough to get through my hair in one go.
+Stroking the bar along the hair, like a Lush bar, didn’t work, but rubbing it in my hands and applying the foam like normal shampoo worked better, in fact the wash-twice works wonders as the second go needs very little product to get lots of lather.
+As they are bigger, it would need a different tin, or in my case, I could just keep it in my brilliant soap bag!

-I think I have arrived at the conclusion that there isn’t much difference between the syndet normal-shampoo-in-a-bar bars, so get one you like the smell/price/feel/eco credentials of.
+I think I have arrived at the conclusion that there isn’t that much difference between the syndet normal-shampoo-in-a-bar bars, so get one you like the smell/price/feel/eco credentials of, but avoid squeaky-clean-feel ones if you have dryish hair.
 You might want an unscented one so you don’t bother others with your choice of smell, or a pick-me-up-scented one, or a smaller or bigger one or one with specific qualities or just the cheapest.
-Try it a good few times before you go, so you know that it will work for you – it seems they sometimes don’t lather very well on the first attempt, depending on how dry they are.
-Think about how you will store it in your pack and in the shower to let it dry between uses.
+Try it a good few times before you go, so you know that it will work for you – if it doesn’t lather very well on the first attempt, try changing your approach: stroke it on your wet hair or create lather in your hands, do a double wash and watch the lather spring up on the second go!
+Think about how you will store it in your pack and in the shower to let it dry between uses and not turn to mush.
 And if all the washing dries your hair out a bit, well, just take it like a pilgrim and shrug it off, or bring some conditioner, or argan oil, or keep your hair in a buff/hat/bandana/ponytail for the duration.
 Or let it all hang out as it is.
 Or cut it.

 I now have a sizeable stash of shampoo bars and I am pretty certain I will never buy another plastic bottle of shampoo again.
 Still listening if you have a different favourite though …?